carpentries/docs.carpentries.org/source/instructor_training/trainers.md

 Trainer Alumni Status

-Active Trainers may elect to become inactive by requesting Trainer Alumni status at any time by contacting instructor-training@carpentries.org.
+Active Trainers may elect to become inactive by requesting Trainer Alumni status at any time by contacting [Instructor Training](mailto:instructor-training@carpentries.org).
 Alumni may also submit re-activation requests to the same address.

 #### Trainer Alumni will not be permitted to:

-teach Carpentries Instructor Training workshops
+* Teach Carpentries Instructor Training workshops

-host teaching demonstrations
+* Host teaching demonstrations

-vote in Trainer community elections
+* Vote in Trainer community elections

 Exceptions may be made at the discretion of The Carpentries Core Team.
 To request permission to teach or host a demo, contact team@carpentries.org.

 #### Trainer Alumni may select to:

-continue to receive Topicbox Instructor Training emails & participate in conversations
+* Continue to receive Topicbox Instructor Training emails & participate in conversations

-continue to participate in the Slack private Trainers channel
+* Continue to participate in the Slack private Trainers channel

-receive an annual newsletter during agreement renewal with community updates and details on how to return to Active status.
+* Receive an annual newsletter during agreement renewal with community updates and details on how to return to Active status.

-A Trainer who wishes to return to Active status will have a different path depending on the amount of time they’ve been inactive:
+* A Trainer who wishes to return to Active status will have a different path depending on the amount of time they’ve been inactive:

-0-12 months: meet with Director of Instructor Training to catch up on latest news & discuss plans for re-activating
+* 0-12 months: meet with Director of Instructor Training to catch up on latest news & discuss plans for re-activating

-more than 12 months: review Trainer Training curriculum, observe part of an Instructor Training workshop, and meet with Director of Instructor Training to catch up and discuss plans, including re-introduction to the Trainer community via meetings or other arrangements.
+* More than 12 months: review Trainer Training curriculum, observe part of an Instructor Training workshop, and meet with Director of Instructor Training to catch up and discuss plans, including re-introduction to the Trainer community via meetings or other arrangements.

 ### Offboarding